OGStudio/openscenegraph-cross-platform-guide/1.8.SampleUnderAndroid/README.md

   ![Screenshot](readme/f274.png)

-  Run SDK manager to install components that are required to build C++.
+  We will use SDK manager to install additional components.

 <a name="step-install-ndk"/>